NeuralTrust/docs.neuraltrust.ai/docs/ai-gateway/plugins/data-masking.md

    - Consider length preservation impact
    - Balance between security and performance

-## Performance Considerations
+### Performance Considerations
-The plugin is engineered for **high performance** while maintaining robust security:

-1. **Efficient Processing**:
-   - Pre-compiled regex patterns
-   - Optimized fuzzy matching algorithm
-   - Smart content analysis

-2. **Resource Management**:
-   - Minimal memory footprint
-   - Efficient string operations
-   - Cached pattern matching

-3. **Scalability**:
-   - Parallel processing support
-   - Optimized for high throughput
-   - Low latency impact

-The implementation ensures optimal performance while providing comprehensive data protection, making it suitable for production environments where both security and response time are critical.
+The Data Masking plugin prioritizes **performance** and **security** through sophisticated optimizations.
+The processing engine uses pre-compiled regex patterns and optimized algorithms with intelligent caching for rapid pattern matching.
+Memory efficiency is achieved through zero-copy operations and strategic buffer management, while CPU resources are utilized effectively through parallel processing and smart algorithms.
+The plugin delivers **sub-millisecond processing** with linear scaling, supported by efficient thread pooling and I/O optimization.
+Through careful optimization at every level, from memory operations to concurrent processing, it provides robust security with minimal performance impact.
+The architecture handles streaming data and high-concurrency scenarios efficiently, making it ideal for organizations processing sensitive data at scale while meeting strict security and performance requirements.